Angela Davis: References in other venues

 In Renato Guttuso's painting The Funerals of Togliatti (1972), Davis is depicted, among other figures of communism, in the left framework, near the author's self-portrait, Elio Vittorini, and Jean-Paul Sartre.

 In 1971, black playwright Elvie Moore wrote the play Angela is Happening, depicting Davis on trial with figures such as Frederick Douglass, Malcolm X, and H. Rap Brown as eyewitnesses proclaiming her innocence.
 The play was performed at the Inner City Cultural Center and at UCLA, with Pat Ballard as Davis.
 The documentary Angela Davis: Portrait of a Revolutionary (1972) was directed by UCLA Film School student Yolande du Luart.
 It follows Davis from 1969 to 1970, documenting her dismissal from UCLA.
 The film wrapped shooting before the Marin County incident.

 In the movie Network (1976), Marlene Warfield's character Laureen Hobbs appears to be modeled on Davis.

 Also in 2018, a cotton T-shirt with Davis's face on it was featured in Prada's 2018 collection.

 A mural featuring Davis was painted by Italian street artist Jorit Agoch in the Scampia neighborhood of Naples in 2019.

+Also in 2019, Time created 89 new covers to celebrate women of the year starting from 1920; it chose Davis for 1971.

 Ms. Davis by Amazing Améziane and Sybille Titeux de la Croix is a graphic biography focusing on Davis's early years and trial.
 It was published in French in 2020 and in English in 2023.

-The Angela Davis mural, painted by San Jose artist Ian S. Young, was unveiled at the African American Community Service Agency (AACSA) in San Jose, CA, on March 18, 2022.
-Angela Davis participated in the unveiling (Milan Balinton).
+The Angela Davis mural, painted by San Jose artist Ian S. Young, was unveiled at the African American Community Service Agency (AACSA) in San Jose, California, on March 18, 2022.
+Angela Davis participated in the unveiling.